francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-3.md

 We can use the static or dynamic inventories strategies to assign any existing host into this group, or update the playbooks used here to address any other existing Ansible host group we may have.

-### 0.2 Export the DigitalOcean API Token
+### 0.3 Export the DigitalOcean API Token

-Make the API token created in Part 1 available to our shell environment, with the variable name expected by the DigitalOcean Ansible inventory plugin:
+If using the DigitalOcean Ansible inventory plugin, make the API token created in Part 1 available to our shell environment with the variable name expected by the plugin:

 ```shell
 % export DO_API_TOKEN=dop_v1_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-### 0.3 Install the `kubectl` Command-Line Tooling

-Install `kubectl` with the official Kubernetes guide [here](https://kubernetes.io/docs/tasks/tools/#kubectl).

-Additionally, many Kubernetes users also rely on [`kubectx` and `kubens`](https://github.com/ahmetb/kubectx), which provide an easy way to switch which "contexts" (clusters) and "namespaces" without typing out the command-line arguments to `kubectl` every time.

 ## 1. Prepare K3s Configuration